angchester/DSA4262_2510_cookbooked/README.md

 ```
 **Note** that our model is an ensemble of 5 bagged models, so the prediction script will run 5 inference rounds (one per bag) before averaging the results.
 This process may take some time to complete, depending on your hardware performance and the size of the data.
 Please allow the script to finish without interruption.

+Upon a successful prediction run, the results will be stored in `/predictions` as a `.csv` file.

 **_Predicting on SGNex data_**

 To access the SGNex S3 bucket, run the following command.